kedacore/keda-docs/content/docs/2.8/scalers/azure-data-explorer.md

 - `endpoint` - The endpoint to query your Data Explorer Cluster.
 - `databaseName` - The name of the Data Explorer Database to query.
 - `query` - Data Explorer query.
 - `threshold` - Value that is used as a threshold to calculate # of pods for scale target.
+(This value can be a float)
 - `tenantId` - Id of the Azure AD tenant.
 - `clientId` - Id of the Azure AD application.
 - `clientSecret` - Password of the Azure AD application.